nandstand/sample-site/content/docs/quickstart.md

 ## Clone the project repositories

-Clone the project's code and configuration repositories.
+Clone the project's code and configuration repositories:

 ```bash
 cd ~/caqrn-sandbox/code